 - Oberoi International School

-You can find more international schools in the city on MumbaiSchools.
+You can find more international schools in the city on educationworld.

 More often than not, however, expat families end up living a long way from the next international school so their children, particularly the younger ones, attend local private schools.
 In most neighborhoods, there are plenty of nurseries and primary schools which, in addition to the convenient location, help children adjust to their new community.

-Unless you employ a maid who deals with all the domestic chores (which is by no means uncommon for expats in Mumbai), you will have to do the food shopping yourself.
+Unless you employ a maid, you will have to do the food shopping yourself.
+If you decide to employ household staff for your new home, you’ll find that good-quality maids and nannies are very cheap and readily available.
 In Mumbai, you have a choice between hypermarkets in one of the immensely popular shopping malls, supermarkets, local food stalls, and farmers’ markets.

 Whether you choose the mall or the market, the shopping experience will involve fighting your way through throngs of other shoppers.
 A trip to the local food market is also a great cultural experience.
-When purchasing fresh fruit and vegetables, foreigners are often surprised to realize that many people in India buy their meat for dinner while it is still alive and kicking.
+Street markets are ideal for finding vegetables at cheap prices, and you’ll also experience some more of Mumbai’s vibrant urban scenes.
+When purchasing their groceries, foreigners are often surprised to find that many people in India buy their meat for dinner while it is still alive and kicking.

 One less pleasant aspect of daily life in Mumbai is the national phenomenon of “Eve teasing”, a form of sexual bullying or harassment including staring, groping, indecent exposure, and even the slapping of women in public.
-Although Mumbai is still safer for women than, for example, Delhi, safety concerns that come with living in the city cannot be overlooked.
-While awareness is growing, “Eve teasing” continues to be a serious problem in Indian society and many women still suffer due to the public humiliation it has caused them.
+Although Mumbai is still safer for women than, for example, Delhi, safety concerns that come with living in a big city cannot be overlooked.
+While awareness is growing, “Eve teasing” continues to be a serious problem in Indian society.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.